rust-unofficial/too-many-lists/src/second-iter.md

 Within a function body you generally can't talk about lifetimes, and wouldn't want to *anyway*.
-The compiler has full information and can infer all the contraints to find the minimum lifetimes.
+The compiler has full information and can infer all the constraints to find the minimum lifetimes.
 However at the type and API-level, the compiler *doesn't* have all the information.
 It requires you to tell it about the relationship between different lifetimes so it can figure out what you're doing.